piyxxx1/SMS-spam-classifier/README.md

 ## Contributing

 Feel free to open issues or submit pull requests if you want to contribute to the project.
 All contributions are welcome!

-## License

-This project is licensed under the MIT License.

----

-You can customize the placeholders like the dataset link and project repository URL according to your project setup.
-Let me know if you'd like any changes!